 Margaret Skinnider returned to Dublin and continued her work in the cause of Irish freedom.
 She fought for Ireland in the War of Independence and took an anti-treaty stance during the Irish Civil War.
 It took over three decades for her to finally get a pension for her many years of service because the word “soldier” was defined as male and therefore, pensions were off limits to women.
 Her applications were repeatedly denied, but Margaret kept filing them and fought for it as fiercely as she had fought for Ireland.
 Her application was finally approved in 1938.

 Ms. Skinnider lived a long life, despite her nearly fatal injuries during the Rising.
 She was laid to rest in the Republican plot of Glasnevin cemetery next to her friend, fellow soldier, and mentor, Madame Markievicz.
-101 years later, they are both remembered and recognized as two of the most devoted and fiercest warriors in the long fight for Irish freedom.
+Over a century later, they are both remembered and recognized as two of the most devoted and fiercest female warriors in Irish history.